slowernews/wisdom-tldr/README.md

 ===
 ###On mastery

+First learn the rules.
+Then break them.

-> *'I am not young enough to know everything. -- Oscar Wilde'*
+> *'I am not young enough to know everything.' -- Oscar Wilde*

 ===
 ###On mentors

 Your father is your first mentor.
+Be a mentor yourself.

+> *'One repays a teacher badly if one remains only a pupil.' -- Friedrich Nietzsche*

+===
+###On failure

+> *'A scar is not an injury.
+A scar is a healing.
+After an injury, a scar is what makes you whole.' -- China Mieville*

+===
+###On happiness

+Happiness is a journey, not a destination.